damianhakert/damianhakert.github.io/source/githost-faq/index.html.md

 ### Can I customize my disk space?

-No. Our plans are based on the underlying infrastructure templates.
+Technically, no. Our plans are based on the underlying infrastructure templates.
+However, it is possible to attach an external block storage device that allows you to add up to 16TB of storage.

+This feature is only available in our NYC1, SFO2, and FRA1 datacenters.

 ### Will I be notified of downtime for maintenance?